 ONE WEEK LATER…

-This is where my emphasis on consistently capturing the entire plan becomes important.
-If you’ve been diligent about capturing 360 photo documentation of the majority of your site from week to week, you’ll be able to quickly check the status of the debris you’ve been documenting.
+This is where our emphasis on consistently capturing the entire plan becomes important.
+If you’ve been diligent about capturing 360° photo documentation of the majority of your site from week to week, you’ll be able to quickly check the status of the debris you’ve been documenting.

 First, pull up your report from the previous week and click the “View in OpenSpace” link that accompanies individual Field Notes to investigate specific rooms or areas.

 This opens the Field Note in OpenSpace, where you can use the “Fast Forward Arrow” to the right of the date to see the most current imagery from the same location.
 (If there aren’t more recent captures from that location, the button will be grayed out.)